 Silver is a means of goods transfer and is used for more important transactions.
 Silver is used for larger and less frequent transfers, such as durable tools, room and board for a party of people at an inn, or skilled labor such as a professional bodyguard, the services of a contract negotiator, or the construction of military equipment and weaponry.
 Silver coins are referred to as Crowns, and have a likeness of the crown worn by the Emperor.
 Silver pieces are the usual medium from Merchant to Merchant or Merchant to Noble transactions.
 If a Knight wishes to arm his peasants to form a militia, he will purchase the weaponry in bulk from a Merchant for later delivery.
 If the same swordsmith needs to purchase wooden hilts from a local woodworker, he will pay for his order in silver, and charge silver to the Knight to fulfill the order.
 Higher quality goods, those suitable to make products produced by skilled tradesmen, generally are sold in orders paid for in silver.
 These include Hard Iron ore for blades or armor, Hardwood lumber, sides of Meat often prepared for travel to military supply lines, and Wool made for high quality and durable outfits.
 20 silver is about the measure of a single gold.

 Gold is the currency of the mighty, and is usually for things that ordinary people would never even think to buy, such as jewelry, gemstones, mercenary wages, or on some occasions, extremely large orders to Merchants.
-This last is the subject of much debate, but as the Throne grows and prospers and travel becomes easier, larger and larger operations begin to take place, and some of them involve contracting with people across a sea in another country, making gold far more easy to transport long distance simply on weight alone.
-Gold coming into the hands of Merchants is supposed to be converted to silver at earliest convenience, but there are plenty of excuses why doing so might not be convenient.
-Gold coins are referred to as Lions, and they have the golden lion that is the symbol of the Holy Church.
-If commodities are traded in gold, they are only the most rare of materials such as Dwarven-made ashsteel, Elven starmetal, dragonscales, or other special goods.
+As the Throne grows and prospers and travel becomes easier, larger and larger operations begin to take place, and some of them involve contracting with people across a sea in another country, making gold far more easy to transport long distance simply on weight alone.
+Gold coins are referred to as Lions, and they have the lion that is the symbol of the Holy Church.
+If commodities are traded in gold, they are usually only the most rare of materials such as Dwarven-made ashsteel, Elven starmetal, dragonscales, or other special goods.

 Other Forms of Money